 The main benefit of intermodal vehicles is actually not safety or efficiency, but their ability to pickup and deliver freight absolutely anywhere without a loading dock.
 18 wheelers carry their cargo high above the ground, making them dangerous for farmers and other small businessmen to load and unload.
 If intermodal vehicles replaced long haul trucks, entrepreneurs could compete on a level playing field with giant corporations and farmers could sell produce directly to consumers over the internet at half supermarket prices.

 Inner city neighborhoods are like third world countries with vast numbers of unemployed youth that could be put to work if only they had access to transportation.
 Half of all trips are shopping trips.
 If people could buy directly from home industries and do most of their shopping at home over the internet, there would be fewer car crashes, less pollution, less highway congestion, cars would last longer, and prices and insurance rates would be lower.
 This is why the trucking, oil, auto, food, insurance, and retail industries are all lobbying against it.

 If intermodal vehicles were allowed to deliver freight a mere five miles around industrial areas, demand for rail transportation would dramatically increase and track electrification would become economical—further reducing noise and pollution.
 Like most nations, the US has a surplus of nighttime generating capacity that could be used to power trains.
 A trucker with a modern intermodal truck that traveled less than five miles could use plug in power and never buy a drop of Diesel fuel again.
 This is why a United States Senator was convicted of receiving gifts from an oil company.

 How much does our obsolete long haul trucking industry cost taxpayers?
-According to the Government Accountability Office, unrecovered pollution, accident, and congestion costs of trucks exceeded 112.2 billion dollars in 2007.
+According to the Government Accountability Office, unrecovered pollution, accident, and congestion costs of trucks have been exceeding 112.2 billion dollars per year since 2007.